Anthony-Abuah/DictionaryAppWithCaching/README.md

 # DictionaryAppWithCaching
-Using RoomDB to cache/save searched for words from a remote dictionary api
+Using RoomDB to cache/save searched words from a remote dictionary api